ricardomvargas/questform/README.md

 ## Getting Started

+### Instaling and running the app

-- Backend app: I recommend to use XAMPP (https://www.apachefriends.org/blog/news-article-61070.html) for publishing the PHP app and to use MySQL, is very easy installation.
-Just copy the questform-services and past into the XAMPP 'htdocs' folder.
+I recommend to use XAMPP (https://www.apachefriends.org/blog/news-article-61070.html) for publishing the PHP app and to use MySQL, is very easy installation.

+- Backend app: With XAMPP instaled, just copy the 'questform-services' and past into the XAMPP 'htdocs' folder.
+To start the XAMPP server just execute the 'xampp_start.exe' in the XAMPP folder.
 - Database: With XAMPP running, just go to 'localhost/phpmyadmin/' to get access to the PHPMyAdmin where you can have access to the MySQL.
-Add a new database with the name 'questform', and run the scritps in the 'database' folder
+Add a new database with the name 'questform', and run the scritps in the 'database' folder.
-- Frontend app: Navigate to the questform folder and run: npm install.
-After installation, just run: npm run dev to start the app (you may need configure the backend endpoints according with you server configuration, to do so just check the '/src/http/enpoints.ts' file).
+- Frontend app: Navigate to the questform folder and run: 'npm install', after installation, just run: 'npm run dev' to start the app (you may need configure the backend endpoints according with you server configuration, to do so just check the '/src/http/enpoints.ts' file).

-### Instalation

-### Running The Application

 ### Running Tests

+There is just a fell tests implemented with Jest and none with cypress, just run: 'npm run test'.